aprisecariu/BA-Portfolio/Agile-Project-Plan/Online-Course-Platform/Project_Scope.md

 4. Progress Tracking: Allow users to monitor their progress through the courses.

 ### High-Level Epics
+1. User Interface (UI) Design: Ensure a seamless and engaging user experience.
-1. User Registration System: Implement user authentication and profile management.
+2. User Registration System: Implement user authentication and profile management.
-2. Course Listing & Search: Develop features for course discovery and filtering.
+3. Course Listing & Search: Develop features for course discovery and filtering.
-3. Payment Processing: Integrate a secure payment gateway for transactions.
+4. Payment Processing: Integrate a secure payment gateway for transactions.
-4. Progress Tracking: Create functionality for users to track their course completion and milestones.
+5. Progress Tracking: Create functionality for users to track their course completion and milestones.
-5. Content Management System: Build a backend system for instructors to upload and manage course materials.
+6. Content Management System: Build a backend system for instructors to upload and manage course materials.

 ---